PoCInnovation/Underflow/README.md

 ```

-Usage example :
+# Usage example :

-    Once topic are created, you can found example of Usage
+## for an example go in the example directory and run in two different terminal :
+* influencer.py and follower.py
+* then run manager0 and manager1